-Professional indemnity covers a broad range of risks.
-Any freelancer offering advice or providing a service to a client should have it.
+This is a big one.
+Whilst you can control the quality of work you deliver, there are some things outside of your control.
+Professional indemnity insurance covers a broad range of risks and any freelancer offering advice or providing a service to a client should have it.

-- Late delivery of a project can result in a client's loss of income
+- A project being delivered late can result in loss of income for a client

-- Designers are vulnerable to claims of copyright infringement
+- Designers can be accused of copyright infringement

 - Contracts can be accidentally breached

-A lot of clients contractually require insurance.
-They won't hire a freelancer for a project without it.
+A lot of clients and job marketplaces contractually require insurance.
+Some clients won't hire a freelancer for a project without it, and websites like YunoJuno make it mandatory to use their platform.
 It's increasingly common for contractors to be asked for proof of insurance.

-Don't miss out on potential work because you're uninsured.
-It's also best to avoid scrambling to get cover sorted when a lead comes in.
-This could lead to you not having suitable cover.
+You don't want to miss out on potential work because you're uninsured—especially when a policy can start from as little as £14/month.
+It's also best to avoid scrambling to get cover sorted at the last minute when a lead comes in because this could lead to you not having suitable cover.

-There are many risks freelancers face.
-These risks could cause you to lose money and even close up shop altogether.
+There are many risks freelancers face that could cause you to lose money and close up shop altogether.
 With insurance in place, it shows the client you're in a stable position even if something was to go wrong.

 A common statement I hear is, "I don't need business insurance.
 I have all my clients sign a contract!".